If a white supremacist pushes a Black man into the river,

 Let’s talk about whether the US is fundamentally racist….

-Conservatives have tricked themselves with reverse psychology: ‘If everybody’s a racist nobody’s a racist’.
-Since they are living in denial, they have chilled the Constitution’s First Amendment—freedom to assemble and petition the government: “Black lives matter, (too)” by watering it down to: “All lives matter”.
+Op-Ed: Conservatives have tricked themselves with reverse psychology: “If everybody’s a racist, nobody’s a racist.”
+Since they are living in denial, they have undermined the Constitution’s First Amendment—freedom of assembly and the right to petition the government—by watering down “Black Lives Matter” to “All Lives Matter.”

-Everybody rationalizes when they don’t understand or justifies what they can’t control.
-Everything is perception, and people tend to respond defensively to a mixed environment.
-For example, affluent parents can take their child out of the public-school system and enroll the student in private education to escape racism.
-However, the minority kid is stuck.
-Unfortunately—to the privileged child the word ‘racist’ becomes a joke or an insult, because he has become desensitized to it.
-In other words, it’s meaningless or just a token label.
+Everybody rationalizes when they don’t understand or justify what they can’t control.
+Everything is perception, and people tend to respond defensively in a mixed environment.
+For example, affluent parents can take their white children out of the public school system and enroll them in “school choice” to escape racism.
+However, the minority child is often left behind.
+Ironically, to the privileged child, the word “racist” becomes a joke or an insult—something desensitized and meaningless, or merely a token label.

-Hopefully, the Constitution will still be around when evangelicals also need its protections.
-However, if our representatives continue to cherry pick the Amendments they want to enforce, I doubt there will be anything left, of our civil rights!
+Hopefully, the Constitution will still stand when evangelicals also need its protections.
+However, if our Republican representatives continue cherry-picking the Amendments they choose to enforce, I doubt there will be much left of our civil rights.

 Apartheid Explained | Nelson Mandela’s Battle